Suspendable Nodes

 }

-# First execution - suspend and wait for approval
+// First execution — suspend and wait for approval

-reason=f"Waiting for approval of document {self.document_id}",
+`Waiting for approval of document ${this.document_id}`,

 },

-'timeout_hours': 24,
+timeout_hours: 24,

 }